nazywam/AutoIt-Ripper/README.md

 # AutoIt-Ripper

+FORK UPDATE

+* Noticed that the previous implementation didn't take into account that compiled scripts could be stored in the overlay of a PE so this fork will implement that change.

 ## What is this
 This is a short python script that allows for extraction of "compiled" AutoIt scripts from PE executables.